Skip to content

 • Fewer claims and fatalities over time

 We partner with A.M.
 Best A+ rated insurance companies and our team of experts can provide you with a pre-captive cost analysis so you can weigh your options.
-If your business is financially strong, has an above-average five-year loss history, and is committed to improving risk, then a group captive may be right for your business.
+If your business is financially strong, has an above-average five-year loss history, and is committed to improving risk, then group captive insurance may be right for your business.

 Captives make sense for: